Tony Armstrong

 Tony Patrick Armstrong (born 29 September 1989) is an Australian television presenter and former professional Australian rules footballer.
 He played for the Adelaide Football Club, Sydney Swans, and Collingwood Football Club in the Australian Football League, before becoming a presenter with the Australian Broadcasting Corporation.
 He presented the sport for News Breakfast on both ABC TV and the ABC News channel from 2021 until October 2024.
 Armstrong has also hosted other ABC TV shows including A Dog's World, Great Australian Stuff, and Tony Armstrong's Extra-Ordinary Things.

 For his television work, Armstrong has won the Graham Kennedy Award for Most Popular New Talent at the 2022 Logies and the Bert Newton Award for Most Popular Presenter at the 2023 Logies.

 Early life and education

-Tony Patrick Armstrong, a Barranbinya–Gamilaroi man from his father's side, was born on 29 September 1989 in Burrumbuttock near Albury, Australia, to single mum Margaret Anne Armstrong.
+Tony Patrick Armstrong, a Barranbinya–Gamilaroi man from his father's side, was born on 29 September 1989 in Sydney and raised in Sydney’s western suburbs before moving to Brocklesby and Burrumbuttock near Albury.
+He was raised by single mum Margaret Anne Armstrong.

+He first played junior football for local club Liverpool Eagles in Sydney’s western suburbs.

-He attended Murray High School, Lavington, from 2002 until 2004 and then Assumption College, Kilmore.
+He attended Murray High School, Lavington, from 2002 until 2004 and then Assumption College, Kilmore as a boarder.
+While at Assumption College, he formed a close connection with the family of Brian Taylor, who he later credited for helping start his media career.

 Armstrong was initially interested in rugby league, but turned to Australian rules football, supporting the Sydney Swans.